Policy expert suggests strategies to combat ‘campus wokeness’

 His report also called for “new educational institutions.”
 Hess told Campus Reform that these “include institutions firmly committed to free inquiry and heterodoxy,” such as the University of Austin (UATX).
 He also suggested that “some” can “provide communities that are unapologetically right-leaning in orientation,” which he compared to left-leaning institutions such as “Oberlin, Swarthmore, or Harvard.”

 UATX and other institutions have a curriculum “that gives students a taste of higher education free of censorship and cancel culture.”
-In the summer of 2022, UATX hosted “the Forbidden Courses,” a program featuring “instructors [who] are known for their opposition to woke and leftist ideologies on college campuses,” according to Campus Reform
+In the summer of 2022, UATX hosted “the Forbidden Courses,” a program featuring “instructors [who] are known for their opposition to woke and leftist ideologies on college campuses,” according to Campus Reform.

 Other institutions, including faith-based colleges and universities, have seen their enrollment increase as students seek a classical education.

-Campus Reform shared report from the founder and CEO of the Classic Learning Test (CLT), Jeremy Tate, who named “‘just a sampling of institutions that have embraced a curriculum rooted in Western tradition—and the faith—only to discover their programs have become more relevant, not less so, to a younger generation.’”
+Campus Reform shared a report from the founder and CEO of the Classic Learning Test (CLT), Jeremy Tate, who named “‘just a sampling of institutions that have embraced a curriculum rooted in Western tradition—and the faith—only to discover their programs have become more relevant, not less so, to a younger generation.’”

 A graduate of Hillsdale College, one of the institutions named in Tate’s report, told Campus Reform that her classes were “‘miles from the common criticism of colleges that mine texts for political grievances or personal validation, whether to bolster one’s preexisting beliefs or further one’s career.’”